open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/full_enclosure/effective_area/index.rst

 In addition to the standard header keywords, the recommended energy range for the observation corresponding to the effective area file is stored in two additional header keywords.
-Another optional header keyword contains the theta squared cut that was applied in the case of a effective area generation for point-like sources.
 A hierarchical ``HDUCLASS`` keyword is used to declare the effective area type contained within the HDU.

 * ``OBS_ID`` type: int